-ON THIS PAGE: You will find information about the number of people who are diagnosed with a pheochromocytoma or paraganglioma each year.
+ON THIS PAGE: You will find information about the estimated number of people who will be diagnosed with a pheochromocytoma or paraganglioma each year.
 You will also read general information on surviving these diseases.
-Remember, survival rates depend on several factors.
+Remember, survival rates depend on several factors, and no 2 people with a tumor are the same.
 Use the menu to see other pages.

 Pheochromocytomas affect men and women equally.
 The tumor can be diagnosed at any age, but it is most common between the ages of 30 and 50.
 Approximately 10% of these tumors are diagnosed in children.
 Age at diagnosis depends on whether the tumor is related to an inherited syndrome.
 People younger than 50 are more likely to have a hereditary pheochromocytoma (see Risk Factors).

-Localized pheochromocytomas have a 5-year survival rate of 95%.
-The 5-year survival rate for a pheochromocytoma that has spread or recurred is estimated to be between 34% and 60%.
+The 5-year relative survival rate for localized pheochromocytomas is 95%.
+The 5-year relative survival rate for a pheochromocytoma that has spread or recurred is estimated to be between 34% and 60%.

 The next section in this guide is Risk Factors.
 It describes the factors that may increase the chance of developing a pheochromocytoma or paraganglioma.
 Use the menu to choose a different section to read in this guide.